Iran's supreme leader says protesters are 'ruining their own streets' to please Trump

 Pahlavi had said he would offer further plans depending on the response to his call.
 His support of and from Israel has drawn criticism in the past — particularly after the 12-day war Israel waged on Iran in June.
 Demonstrators have shouted in support of the shah in some demonstrations, but it isn't clear whether that's support for Pahlavi himself or a desire to return to a time before the 1979 Islamic Revolution.

-The internet cut also appears to have taken Iran's state-run and semiofficial news agencies offline as well.
+The internet cut also appears to have taken Iran's state-run and semiofficial news agencies offline.
 The state TV acknowledgment at 8 a.m.
 Friday represented the first official word about the demonstrations.

-State TV claimed the protests saw violence that caused casualties but did not elaborate.
-It also said the protests saw "people's private cars, motorcycles, public places such as the metro, fire trucks and buses set on fire."
+State TV claimed the protests were violent and caused casualties, but did not offer nationwide figures.
+It said the protests saw "people's private cars, motorcycles, public places such as the metro, fire trucks and buses set on fire."
+State TV later reported that violence overnight killed six people in Hamedan, some 280 kilometers (175 miles) southwest of Tehran, and two security force members in Qom, 125 kilometers (75 miles) south of the capital.

+The European Union and Germany condemned the violence targeting demonstrators as new protests were reported in Zahedan in Iran's restive southwestern Sistan and Baluchestan province.

 Trump renews threat over protester deaths